ganainy/appium-traverser/README.md

 ## Overview

-This project implements an automated crawler for Android applications driven by a multimodal AI model (Google Gemini).
+This project implements an automated crawler for Android applications driven by pluggable AI model adapters (Gemini, Ollama, OpenRouter).
 It intelligently explores app screens by analyzing visual layout and structural information, deciding the next best action to discover new states and interactions.

 **Available Interfaces:**